hmajid2301/articles/24. Gitlab CI DinD/README.md

 - docker push ${IMAGE_NAME}:${VERSION_TAG}
 ```

-We can also push our images to DockerHub, with the code above.
+We can also push our images to DockerHub, with the code shown above.
 We need to first login to DockerHub.
-Then change the
+Then change
-name of our image `<username>/<project_name>`.
+the name of our image `<username>/<project_name>`.

 ## Appendix